bufferapp/php-bufflog/README.md

 ## Log verbosity levels

 By default, only logs with the WARNING level are output.
-If you wish to see more logs, simply set the `LOG_VERBOSITY` to the desired level.
+If you wish to see more logs, simply set the `LOG_LEVEL` to the desired level.
 Here the list with their level and their use case:

 | Levels  | Use case  | Examples  |
 |:-:|---|---|